Luis102487/portfolio/README.md

 My core competencies include analyze large and complex datasets to dentify patterns and trends, apply data visualization tools and generate actionable insights and recommendations.
 I use SQL and Python as analytics languages and Snowflake, Looker, and dbt as data stack tools at my current position.

 ### Education
-⋅⋅⋅Bachelor of Science in Management⋅⋅
+* Bachelor of Science in Management
-⋅⋅⋅Data Analytics Certificate⋅⋅
+* Data Analytics Certificate

 ### Technical Skills
 * SQL